nblilili/Learn-vuepress/docs/en/03_mult_video/97_FAQ.md

 public abstract void setVideoFileFrame(byte[] data, @VideoPixelFormat int format, int width, int height, int angle, int mirror, boolean keyFrame);
 ``````

-**The description of H264:**
+**About the description of H264:**

 Since the bottom layer of the media defaults to the off state of H264 at
 the beginning, setVideoFrame must be called before connecting when the
-program starts at first, otherwise it will cause the peer to not receive
+program starts at first, otherwise it will cause the peer end to not
-the image.
+receive the image.

 Solution 1: Adjust early.

-Solution 2: Call the following code after SDKInitialize succeeds:
+Solution 2: Call the following code after SDK initialization succeeds:

 ``````java
 mediaDevice.startVideoFile();